 We will determine the scheme liable demand by adding together each scheme participant's individual liable demand.
+We will publish the scheme liable demand on our website by the date listed on our scheme participant compliance timeline.
 TESSA uses the scheme liable demand to calculate your individual certificate target for your PDRS Annual Statement.
-Please refer to our scheme participant compliance timeline for the date by which we will publish the scheme liable demand.